Technology & Innovation

 AI-assisted recovery: Advanced systems that use artificial intelligence to analyze patient performance data and automatically adjust therapy parameters for optimal results.

-The BRAIN.Q's Therapeutic System exemplifies this technological revolution as the first AI-powered neuromodulation technology integrated with a virtual care platform.
-This pioneering system enables patients to receive precision neurotherapeutics at home while maintaining professional oversight.
+BRAIN.Q's Therapeutic System illustrates the integration of AI-powered neuromodulation within a virtual care platform for stroke recovery.
+This pioneering system enables patients to receive therapy at home while maintaining professional oversight.

 Benefits of In-Home Stroke Recovery Programs